The Guitar Collection

 Finish: Original finish with typical vintage checking on the top

-Tuners: Original Landstorfer tuning machines
+Tuners: Original Landstorfer

-The instrument has also benefited from careful professional attention.
-Some finish touch-ups and repair work were carried out by renowned restorer Marshall Brune, whose work, along with that of his father Richard Brune, is widely regarded among the most respected in the field of historic instrument restoration.
+The guitar is in excellent condition for its age.
+Minor cosmetic wear is present throughout, including small nail marks on the top and natural wear along the back of the neck from decades of playing.
+The instrument has also benefited from careful professional attention, with some finish touch-ups and repair work carried out by renowned restorer Marshall Brune, whose work, along with that of his father Richard Brune, is widely regarded among the most respected in the field of historic instrument restoration.
+There are also light surface scratches and areas of finish wear consistent with a guitar that has been actively played and enjoyed over its long life.
 The guitar today presents in excellent structural condition while retaining its vintage character.